A Well-Read Tart

 profiteroles

-When I make cream puffs, I want simple and I want rustic — so I use an ice cream scoop.
+When I make cream puffs, I want simple and I want rustic.
+So, I use an ice cream scoop.
 Or a cookie scoop.
 Works just fine.

 Made this way, Raspberry Rose Profiteroles bake up with pointy edges that catch the heat, making for a little added crunch and texture.
 I LOVE IT.
 It’s how my grandmother used to make profiteroles, and I think it’s the best way.